BYLAWS OF THE CIVIC ASSOCIATION OF POLLARD ESTATES, INC.

 - Performing such other duties as are consistent with the office and the Articles of Incorporation as directed by the membership of the Board of Directors.

-VICE-PRESIDENT – The corporation may have more than one Vice-President upon the determination of the Board.
+VICE-PRESIDENT – The Corporation may have more than one Vice-President upon the determination of the Board.
 The Executive Vice-President shall act on behalf of the President in the President’s absence; assume the office of the President in case of resignation, removal, or inability to serve of the President; and shall otherwise assist in zoning and general public affairs.
 A District Vice-President may be appointed by the Board to oversee membership and recordation of membership for the determination of voting rights at the annual meeting and shall assist in the development of communication between membership and other internal affairs of the area represented.
 In the event of only one Vice-President, the Vice-President shall assume the role of both the Executive Vice-President and the District Vice-President.

 SECRETARY – The Secretary shall:

-- Maintain a file of all of the Association’s business records and important documents, providing the President and other Board Members when requested or necessary;
+- Maintain a hard file of all of the Association’s business records and important documents, providing the President and other Board Members when requested or necessary;

-- At the requires of the President, poll the Board Members regarding matters of too minor a nature to require a formal meeting of the Board of Directors;
+- At the request of the President, poll the Board Members regarding matters of too minor a nature to require a formal meeting of the Board of Directors;

 - Perform other such duties as may be directed by the Board of Directors.